OLF-Bioinformatics/VariantDetective/README.md

 - [NanoVar](https://github.com/cytham/nanovar)
 - [SVIM](https://github.com/eldariont/svim)

 The consensus VCF file was created using the [SURVIVOR](https://github.com/fritzsedlazeck/SURVIVOR) `merge` tool.
-Parameters for merging structural variants were a maximum allowed distance of 1kbp between breakpoints, calls supported by at least 2 variant callers where they agree on both type and strand.
+Parameters for merging structural variants were a maximum allowed distance of 1kbp between breakpoints, calls supported by at least 3 variant callers where they agree on both type and strand.

 ## Long Read Simulator
-When a genomic FASSTA file is provided as query input, long reads are simulated in order to detect variants.
+When a genomic FASTA file is provided as query input, long reads are simulated in order to detect variants.
 The long read simulation tool is adapted from [Badread](https://github.com/rrwick/Badread), a tool that creates simulated reads.
 It has been modified to create perfectly matching reads to the reference file and to allow multi-threading to speed up the process.

 ## Parameters
 All input files can be uncompressed (.fasta/.fastq) or gzipped (.fastq.gz/.fastq.gz)

 | Options | Available Command | Description | Default |